 Find other birth affirmations that resonate with you and repeat them to yourself.

-Hint: Grab a copy of the Natural Birth Mega Pack!
-It includes 10 of my favorite birth affirmations.
-AND, everything you need to remember to achieve your natural birth.
+Hint: Grab a copy of the Natural Birth Mega Pack.
+It includes 16 of my favorite birth affirmations.
+AND, everything you need to know to achieve your natural birth.
+Or, you can click here to download JUST the birth affirmation cards.

 Some of my favorite affirmations: